57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 Features that assure data persistence and reliability are indicative of a vector database's caliber.
-Leading databases provide secure data storage with resilience against system failures, maintaining consistent performance and response times even under high demand-a requirement for enterprise-grade applications.
+Leading databases provide secure data storage with resilience against system failures, maintaining consistent performance and response times even under high demand–a requirement for enterprise-grade applications.

 In today's diverse technological ecosystem, a vector database's integration capabilities must be broad.
-Compatibility becomes critical-it should align with a variety of data formats and integrate smoothly with the prevailing data science and machine learning ecosystems.
+Compatibility becomes critical–it should align with a variety of data formats and integrate smoothly with the prevailing data science and machine learning ecosystems.

 **Security**

-Focusing on security, a vector database should encompass features for encryption, access control, and audit logging.
+A vector database should include features for encryption, access control, and audit logging.
 These features are paramount for safeguarding data integrity and confidentiality, increasingly important in an era where data privacy concerns are more